-After discovering all there is to see in the Old Town Square take a stroll around the historical and narrow streets of Staré Město.
+After discovering all there is to see in the Old Town Square take a stroll around the historic and narrow streets of Staré Město.

 Walk along Ovocny Street that used to host an important fruit market.
 Move on to the ancient streets of Celetna, Jakubska and Stupartska where you’ll come across monuments such as the Powder Tower, Municipal House and Church of St. James the Greater just to name a few.

 Prague Old Town is a pedestrian zone where you aren’t going to be disturbed by car traffic.
 This means you can enjoy endless walks around the area and concentrate on the beauty of what you see.

 In the summertime, the Old Time squares fill up with cute restaurants tables where you can enjoy a meal or have a drink in a one-of-a-kind setting.

 Church of Our Lady before Tyn